Socialist perspectives on abortion: Czechoslovakia's abortion policy

 Abortion in state-socialist Czechoslovakia was legalised early comparative to Western Europe.
 Abortion was legalised in 1957 under the Czechoslovak Act on Artificial Termination of Pregnancy.
-This policy allowed particular commissions, established by the government, the jurisdiction to give a woman access to abortion on demand.
+This policy allowed particular commissions, established by the government, the jurisdiction to give a woman access to elective abortion care.
 These commissions regulated the number of abortions, and were able to analyse the women requesting an abortions.
 Some people believe commissions used this restricted access to information with the purpose of acquiring more power, and approved access to abortion to strengthen the state, rather than ensuring women's health.
 The commission had the power to grant or deny a woman permission to receive an abortion.

 Post state socialism collapse

 The state socialist government collapsed in 1989.
-The increased access to the pill resulted in a reduction in the number of abortions, following a peak in abortion on demand from 1987 to 1992.
+The increased access to the pill resulted in a reduction in the number of abortions, following a peak in the number of elective abortion from 1987 to 1992.
 This period in time had increased access to information on sex and contraception methods.
 Perspectives towards family orientation diverged from the norm during the state socialist reign.